bham-carpentries/git-novice-python-ci/_episodes/03-create.md

 ~~~
 {: .bash}

-But if we add the `-a` flag to show everything,
+But if we add the `-a` flag which shows everything including hidden files,
 we can see that Git has created a hidden directory within `planets` called `.git`:

 ~~~